percy/cli/packages/sdk-utils/README.md

 ### `fetchPercyDOM()`

 Fetches and returns the `@percy/dom` serialization script hosted by the local Percy API server.
-The resulting string can be evaulated within a browser context to add the `PercyDOM.serialize` function to the global scope.
+The resulting string can be evaluated within a browser context to add the `PercyDOM.serialize` function to the global scope.
 Subsequent calls return the first cached result.

 ``` js